 Hello, my name is Miguel Mata.

-My passion for teaching parallels my reason for starting this blog.
-That is to make the kind of positive impact on the people I encounter, and hopefully inspire positive change in my corner of the world.
-I feel strongly, that if I can accomplish that goal, then the potential exists for it to make a greater impact in the "bigger picture."
-To be the one small flame that could possibly provide warmth and light for the rest of the world.
+My passion for teaching parallels my reason for starting this project which is to make a positive impact on the people I encounter, and hopefully inspire positive change somewhere in the world.